Scroll down for podcasts, narrative jourmalism sites, and interviews with Barry.

 David Dobbs is the author of Reef Madness, which looks at a long argument that Charles Darwin had about how coral reefs form.
 He also wrote the No. 1 Kindle-Single bestseller My Mother’s Lover.
 He is currently writing a book called The Orchid and the Dandelion, about the genetics of temperament.

-Jack El-Hai has won kudos for The Lobotomist, a biography and medical thriller that takes readers into one of the darkest chapters of American medicine—the desperate attempt to surgically treat hundreds of thousands of psychiatric patients during the mid-20th century.
+Jack El-Hai has won kudos for The Lobotomist, a medical thriller about the desperate attempt to surgically treat hundreds of thousands of psychiatric patients during the mid-20th century.
+His most recent, The Nazi and the Psychiatrist, is about the young U.S. Army psychiatrist who evaluates Nazi leader Hermann Göring.

 Michael Fitzgerald writes primarily about technology and business trends.
 He’s played speed chess against an 11-year old champion, interviewed Bill Gates at an armadillo race, and been the first person to rent a hydrogen-powered car.

-David France is the author of Our Fathers: The Secret Life of the Catholic Church in an Age of Scandal, and is currently directing and producing How To Survive A Plague, a documentary film about AIDS activism.
+David France is the author of Our Fathers: The Secret Life of the Catholic Church in an Age of Scandal, and producer of How To Survive A Plague, a documentary film about AIDS activism.
 He has been a seminal influence on my career.

 Jonathan Green has reported from Sudan on jihadist militias, the guerilla-controlled jungles of Colombia on the cocaine trade, corruption in oil-rich Kazakhstan, the destruction of the rainforest in Borneo and human rights abuses connected to gold mining in West Africa.
-He is the author of Murder in the High Himalaya.
+He is the author of Sex Money Murder, about a violent Bronx gang during the crack epidemic.

 Brendan Koerner is the author of Now The Hell Will Start, the true story of an American GI who blew away his commanding officer and then fled into the Indo-Burmese jungle.
-His story Piano Demon recounts “the globetrotting, gin-soaked, too-short life of Teddy Weatherford, the Chicago jazzman who conquered Asia.”
+More recently he wrote The Skies Belong to Us, an epic tale from the golden age of skyjacking.

 Janine Latus is the author of If I Am Missing Or Dead, about her sister’s murder by a lover.
 She explores how two seemingly well-adjusted, successful women ended up in abusive relationships.
 She is a spokeswoman for Amy’s Courage Fund, which helps fund women to get out of abusive relationships.